-By age 6, children know an astounding average of 13,000 words.
-Their sentences are longer and not as simple.
-But even more amazing is the new complexities in their thought processes.
-Their wheels are constantly churning.
-With this deepening, you’ll see a change in how they use language to express thoughts and ideas, uniquely their own.
+By age 6, children understand over 20,000 words, and their sentences are longer and not as simple.
+But even more amazing are the new complexities in their thought processes — their wheels are constantly in motion.
+With this deepening, you’ll see a change in how your child uses language to express thoughts and ideas.

 - May be able to read simple books aloud (here are great books for beginner readers!)

 - May be able to have extended conversations with shifting topics (here are language and literacy milestones for kids ages 6 to 7)

 - May be able to talk on the telephone (watch out for your cell phone!)

-- Can do simple art projects involving cutting, coloring, pasting, drawing
+- Can do simple art projects involving cutting, coloring, pasting, and drawing

 - Is eager to please